FaolanH/principles_of_data_analytics/README.md

 #

-### Task 10: Explore the Data Structure - the shape of the dataset, first and last five rows, feature names and target classes were investigated in this task
+### Task 10: Too many features - Create a pairplor using seaborn

 #### Relevant Resources to view for Task 10:
 ##### Packages: sklearn, pandas, numpy